Shaping Better Experience for AMD Software

 The Overlay View became our main focus because it introduces a completely new interaction model with features not yet available in AMD Software.
 Since it required the most foundational design and engineering work, establishing it first was essential before expanding into the Full View.

-Structure
+Phase a: Structure

 The new overlay sits as a lightweight layer over the user’s current screen, with a darkened background that reduces distractions while keeping the app or game visible.
 AMD Chat appears as the main interaction surface, and a side panel provides space for widgets and pinned content, giving users quick access to key information and actions.

-Widgets as an Output
+Widget as an output.

 Suggested prompts appear as follow-up options based on the user’s question, letting them quickly ask related things and generate additional, context-aware answers without starting from scratch.